Wigner-Weyl description of massless Dirac plasmas: Introduction

-From the theoretical point of view, a variety of techniques have been developed to establish the dynamics of Dirac electrons and holes in graphene, ranging from semiclassical hydrodynamical models \cite{graf1,graf2,graf3} to quantum formalisms that involve collective Green's functions, such as the time-dependent Hartree-Fock approximation \cite{HFintroduction1,HFintroduction2}, or the time-dependent density functional theory \cite{DFTintroduction}.
-In one hand, it is often the case that, when going towards a complete quantum description, cumbersome equations crop up, which are of very reduced utility; on the other, the semiclassical approach is based on the Vlasov equation, which is adequate in the case of high temperatures and low electron-hole densities, but may fail to describe other important quantum phenomena \cite{dugaev_2013}.
-In this work, we establish a kinetic formalism based on Wigner's formulation of quantum mechanics to study the Dirac electrons and holes in phase space \cite{wigner}.
-We start by constructing a Schr\"{o}dinger equation for the conduction and valence electrons, derived from a microscopic tight-binding model, for the low-energy electrons.
-After moving to the electron-hole basis, we derive a kinetic equation for the Wigner matrix components, which correctly incorporates the pseudo-spin degrees of freedom.
-The interaction is introduced self-consistently via the Hartree approximation, which obeys the Poisson equation.
-With this in hand, we are able to obtain the plasmon dispersion relation, recovering the usual result based on the random-phase approximation (RPA).
-By performing averages over the phase-space distributions (more precisely, by taking the moments of the Wigner equation), hydrodynamical equations are obtained allowing for a fluid description of the Dirac particles in graphene.
-As a consequence, we are able to derive microscopically the effective mass of a fluid particle and relate it to the Drude mass, thus contributing to the understanding of an important question in graphene hydrodynamics.
-We also show that the classical limit corresponds to previous results based on the Vlasov equation for the classical distribution function.
+In this work, we establish a kinetic formalism based on the Wigner--Weyl formulation of quantum mechanics to study a Dirac plasma in phase space \cite{wigner}.
+We start by setting an equation of motion for the density matrix in the conduction and valence basis, derived from a microscopic tight-binding model for the low-energy electrons.
+Then, we derive a kinetic equation for the Wigner function components, which are related with the density matrix and incorporate the pseudo-spin degrees of freedom.
+Moreover, the interaction is introduced self-consistently via the Hartree approximation, which obeys the Poisson equation.
+Note that, despite previous works have already been focused on the Wigner representation for the case of graphene \cite{ans1,ans2}, our approach manages to treat the potential term as a perturbation, by making use of the conduction and valence eigen-states as the natural basis.
+By following this strategy, we are able to obtain the plasmon dispersion relation, recovering the usual result based on the random-phase approximation (RPA).
+By performing averages over the phase-space distributions (more precisely, by taking the moments of the evolution equation for the Wigner equation), hydrodynamical equations are obtained allowing for a fluid description of the Dirac particles in graphene.
+As a consequence, we are able to derive microscopically the effective mass of a fluid particle and relate it to Drude's mass, thus contributing to the understanding of a still-open question in graphene hydrodynamics.
+We show as well that the classical limit appropriately recovers results that have been previously obtained based on the Vlasov equation for the classical distribution function.